The power of pulses is remarkable!

 Fibre includes all parts of plant foods that your body can't digest or absorb.
 Pulses are very high in fibre, containing both soluble and insoluble fibres.
 While soluble fibre helps to decrease blood cholesterol levels and control blood sugar levels, insoluble fibre helps with digestion and regularity.
 The recommend daily intake of fibre is 38 g/day of total fibre for men and 25 g/day of total fibre for women.

 Eating just 125 mL (1/2 c.) of pulses per day provides 7 - 17 g of fibre.
-With their high fibre levels, pulses are a healthy food choice!
+With their high fibre levels, pulses are a healthy food choice.

 Besides fibre, pulses contain other complex carbohydrates like resistant and slowly digestible starch as well as oligosaccharides (a complex carbohydrate containing three to six units of simple sugars).
 Resistant starch and oligosaccharides behave like fibre in the body because they are not digested or absorbed.
 In contrast, slowly digestible starch does get digested completely in the small intestine but this happens at a slow rate which keeps the body’s blood sugar levels closer to normal.

-Pulses are somewhat unique as a plant food because in addition to high amount of fibre and complex carbohydrates, pulses typically contain about twice the amount of protein found in whole grain cereals like wheat, oats, barley and rice.
+Pulses are somewhat unique as a plant food because in addition to high amount of fibre and complex carbohydrates, they typically contain about twice the amount of protein found in whole grain cereals like wheat, oats, barley and rice.
 Pulses have higher amounts of the essential amino acid lysine whereas cereals have higher amounts of the essential amino acids methionine and cysteine so blending pulses with cereals or nuts results in a better quality protein that contains all essential amino acids in appropriate amounts.
 This is particularly important for people eating vegetarian or vegan diets.

 Pulses provide substantial amounts of vitamins and minerals in a relatively low amount of calories.
 Some of the key minerals in pulses include iron, potassium, magnesium and zinc.
 Pulses are also particularly abundant in B vitamins including folate, thiamin and niacin.